 Hardly any other object stood for the division of Germany and the Iron Curtain in Europe as much as the Berlin Wall (“Berliner Mauer” in German).
 Hypocritically called the “Anti-Fascist Protection Wall” by the GDR authorities, the border cut Berlin in two, separating districts, streets, houses and even families and friends.
 The fall of the Wall mmore than 30 years ago, finally heralded the collapse of communism in Europe.
 It is also symbolized by the masses who removed the Wall with pickaxes in the nights after November 9, 1989.
 Large parts of the Wall were demolished.
 However, even today there are still places where parts of the Wall stand and where the German division is remembered.
 We have therefore listed what is still left of the Berlin Wall today.
-If you are interested in other constructions from GDR times in Berlin, just click here.

 Berlin Wall Memorial

 The Berlin Wall Memorial is one of the most important Berlin Wall sights today.
 In the open-air museum there are not only remains of the Berlin Wall and a watchtower.
 There are display boards with a lot of information about the border wall and the death strip.
 There are also many pictures showing the Wall before it fell.
 Of particular interest, however, is the replica of the Wall with a work of art made of iron bars.
 Today you can jump back and forth between the two sides where the border guards of the GDR used to stand.
 There is also an interesting exhibition and a lookout point in the visitor center.